thidkyar/Interview-Scheduler/README.md

 A small React app that allows users to book, edit and cancel interviews on multiple days of the week.
 The project uses a concise API with a WebSocket server to build a realtime experience.
 The app is built using react hooks and many other of the latest tools and techniques.

+## Backend Server API
+The API is avaiable at: https://github.com/thidkyar/Interview-Schedular-Api

 ## Screen Shots

 Main View